CS 110 – Introduction to Computers

 a.
 There are several hands-on assignments and exams throughout the course.
 All work must be your own or it will be graded as a zero and reported as an infraction of the University’s Academic Honesty policy.

 b.
 Assignments and exams are due on the date given in class; late work will not be accepted without prior permission.
-Confirmation of receipt will be emailed.
-If you don’t get an email, assume I didn’t get an assignment.
+Ask if you need the help.

 c.
 I will expect that you do the reading in advance of the start of class.